groonga/groonga/doc/source/reference/commands/table_remove.rst

   * Basic usage
   * Unremovable cases
-  * Recursive removing of tables and columns
+  * Automatic removing of depending tables and columns
   * Decreases used resources

 .. _table-remove-basic-usage: